-The core purpose of the Headteacher is to provide professional leadership and management for the school.
+The core purpose of the headteacher is to provide professional leadership and management for the school within the context of the Trust Deed.
 This will promote a secure foundation from which to achieve high standards in all areas of the school's work.
-To gain this success the Headteacher must establish high quality education by effectively managing teaching and learning and using personalised learning to realise the potential of all pupils.
-The Headteacher should establish a culture that promotes excellence, equality and high expectations of all pupils.
+To gain this success the headteacher must establish high quality education by effectively managing teaching and learning and using personalised learning to realise the potential of all pupils.
+The headteacher should establish a culture that promotes excellence, equality and high expectations of all pupils within a strong Christian ethos.

-The Headteacher is the leading professional in the school.
-Accountable to the Governing Board, the Headteacher provides vision, leadership and direction for the school and ensures that it is managed and organised to meet its aims and targets.
-The Headteacher, working with others, is responsible for evaluating the school's performance to identify the priorities for continuous improvement and raising standards; ensuring equality of opportunity for all; developing policies and practices; ensuring that resources are efficiently and effectively used to achieve the school's aims and objectives and for the day-to-day management, organisation and administration of the school.
+The headteacher is the leading professional in the school.
+Accountable to the governing body, the headteacher provides vision, leadership and direction for the school and ensures that it is managed and organised to meet its aims and targets.
+The headteacher, working with others, is responsible for evaluating the school's performance to identify the priorities for continuous improvement and raising standards; ensuring equality of opportunity for all; developing policies and practices; ensuring that resources are efficiently and effectively used to achieve the school's aims and objectives and for the day-to-day management, organisation and administration of the school.

-The Headteacher, working with and through others, secures the commitment of the wider community to the school by developing and maintaining effective partnerships with, for example, schools, other services and agencies for children, the Local Authority, higher education institutions and employers.
-Through such partnerships and other activities, Headteachers play a key role in contributing to the development of the education system as a whole and collaborate with others to raise standards locally.
+The headteacher, working with and through others, secures the commitment of the wider community to the school by developing and maintaining effective partnerships with, for example, schools, other services and agencies for children, the Local Authority, the Diocese, higher education institutions and employers.
+Through such partnerships and other activities, headteachers play a key role in contributing to the development of the education system as a whole and collaborate with others to raise standards locally.